Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Spread & Total Prediction for Marquette vs. Notre Dame

-Marquette has put together a 4-3-0 record against the spread this season, while Notre Dame is 4-4-0.
-In terms of hitting the over, games involving the Golden Eagles are 2-5-0 and the Fighting Irish are 2-6-0.
+Marquette's record against the spread this season is 4-3-0, while Notre Dame's is 4-4-0.
+The Golden Eagles are 2-5-0 and the Fighting Irish are 2-6-0 in terms of going over the point total.
+The teams average 144.9 points per game, 6.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM